Food policy

 Documentation

-For departments and student organizations paying for food with a College p-card, the following forms are required.
+The following forms are required or departments and student organizations paying for food with a College p-card:

 • Catering Exemption Request Form signed with appropriate approvals.